-- The origins of watermelon have been traced back to the deserts of southern Africa, where it still grows wild today.
+- The origins of watermelon trace back to the deserts of southern Africa, where it still grows wild today.
 The ancestor of the modern watermelon is a tough, drought-tolerant plant prized for its ability to store water for tribes crossing the Kalahari.

-- The first recorded watermelon harvest occurred about 5,000 years ago in Egypt and is depicted in Egyptian hieroglyphics on walls of their ancient buildings.
-Watermelons were often placed in the burial tombs of kings to nourish them in the afterlife.
+- Egyptian hieroglyphics on walls of ancient buildings depict the first watermelon harvest.
+It occurred about 5,000 years ago.
+Watermelons were placed in the burial tombs of kings to nourish them in the afterlife.

-- From there, watermelons were brought to countries along the Mediterranean Sea by way of merchant ships.
+- From there, watermelons traveled to countries along the Mediterranean Sea by way of merchant ships.
 By the 10th century, watermelon found its way to China, which is now the world’s top producer of watermelons.

 - The 13th century found watermelons spreading through the rest of Europe via the Moors.

-More than 300 varieties of watermelon are cultivated in the United States and South America, where complementary growing seasons provide a year-round supply of watermelon in an array of shapes, colors and sizes.
-Because there are so many varieties, they are often grouped according to characteristics, like fruit shape, rind color or pattern, and size.
+More than 300 varieties of watermelon come from the United States and South America.
+Complementary growing seasons in these areas provide a year-round supply of watermelon in an array of shapes, colors and sizes.
+They are grouped according to characteristics, like fruit shape, rind color or pattern, and size because there are so many varieties.